Castillo de Colomares

 Admission and opening hours

-You can visit the Colomares Castle daily from 10:00 am to 6:00 pm.
-Inside, you can see the improvised mausoleum of Christopher Columbus (his body was never discovered) and an exhibition about the life of this sailor.
+You can visit the Colomares Castle daily from 10:00-14:00 and 17:00-21:00.
+Inside, you can see the improvised mausoleum of Christopher Columbus (his body has never been discovered) as well as an exhibition about the life of this sailor.

-Admission costs just 2,50 eur.
+Admission is just 3 eur.
 Official website: castillomonumentocolomares.com.

 How to get there